 - a.
-Occupational standards contain foundational digital literacy and specific digital skills; - All TVET institutions establish an ICT community of practice in which experienced ICT-proficient educators will act as mentors to support colleagues in adopting ICT in teaching and learning; - c.
-TVET institutions regularly review occupational standards to stay relevant to the current technological trends and labour market needs; and - d.
-TVET institutions deliver their programmes through appropriate technology-enabled modes (e.g., face to face, blended and online modes) to support flexible learning pathways.
+The regulatory body shall ensure that occupational standards contain foundational digital literacy and specific digital skills; - All TVET institutions shall establish an ICT community of practice in which experienced ICTproficient educators will act as mentors to support colleagues in adopting ICT in teaching and learning; - TVET institutions shall regularly review occupational standards to stay relevant to the current technological trends and labour market needs; and d.
+TVET institutions shall deliver their programmes through appropriate technology-enabled modes (e.g., face to face, blended and online modes) to support flexible learning pathways.